ross-ethridge/lab/kubernetes/deployments/monitoring/README.md

   kubectl --namespace monitoring get secrets prometheus-stack-grafana -o jsonpath="{.data.admin-password}" | base64 -d ; echo
 ```
 ## Exposing the monitoring services outside the cluster
-- When we deploy the Helm chart, all the services are ClusterIP servvices.
-We can expose them for our load balancer by making ```NodePort``` services for UI elements.
+- When we deploy the Helm chart, all the services are ClusterIP services.
+We can expose them for our load balancer by making ```NodePort``` services for UI the elements.
 ```bash
 kubectl get svc -n monitoring
 NAME                                        TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)                         AGE